rayvburn/hubero/hubero_ros/README.md

 Configurable parameters are settable via `actor.launch` file.
 See the file for a detailed description.
 For example how to override default parameters, see `example.launch` from `hubero_bringup_gazebo_ros`.

+Note that basic parameter setups for different planning algorithms were prepared (see `config/planning` directory), they just need to be selected via parameter.
+File suffixes can be used to assign a different parameter set to each actor.

 ## Usage notes

 - frame names in `actor.launch` must match the frame names defined in sensors attached to the actors in Gazebo (particularly, in Gazebo world definition)